IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

 ### Usage

 - [quantum_user_input.py](app/src/main/quantum_user_input.py)
-  - Send a sentence into the quantum pipeline, and view resulting string diagrams and quantum circuits.
+  - Send a sentence into the quantum pipeline, and view the resulting string diagrams and quantum circuit.
 - [classical_user_input.py](app/src/main/classical_user_input.py)
-  - Send a sentence into the classical pipeline, and see the resulting string diagrams and tensor networks.
+  - Send a sentence into the classical pipeline, and view the resulting string diagrams and tensor network.
 - [quantum_training.py](app/src/main/quantum_training.py)
-  - Trains a model off quantum circuits, to classify sentences as containing an object-based or subject-based relative clause.
+  - Trains a classifier off of ~100 quantum circuits, to classify sentences as containing an object-based or subject-based relative clause.

 ## Limitations